 Candidates must complete a minimum of 120 semester hours of accredited college work, excluding physical education activities courses.
-At least 51 hours must be completed at the 3000-4000 level, including major, minor, and elective courses
+At least 51 hours must be completed at the 3000-4000 level, including major, minor, and elective courses.

-Students must complete the 36-hour general education core, three (3) hours of physical education classes, and the ETS Proficiency Profile Exam.
+Students must complete the 36-hour general education core and three (3) hours of physical education classes.
 Students pursuing the BA must complete two semesters of foreign language.
 Transfer students who have completed at least 60 semester hours, including courses that satisfy the 36-hour general education core at Florida College, will not be required to take the ETS Proficiency Profile exam or PE activities course work.